Dark Horse has the 4th and final volume of Dangan Ronpa. Will anyone survive? And will any more manga spinoffs be licensed?

 More BLAME!, as Vertical is releasing the 3rd of its giant omnibus editions.

-MELINDA: These really look so nice.
+MJ: These really look so nice.

 SEAN: Viz has a 5th volume of peppy slice-of-life comedy Goodnight Punpun.